-Audi Capital Company (the "Company") is a Mixed Closed Joint Stock Company, incorporated and domiciled in Riyadh, Kingdom of Saudi Arabia.
-The Company has obtained a license number 692 dated 2 Jumad Al Awal 1427H (corresponding to 30 May 2006) from the Saudi Arabian General Investment Authority ("SAGIA").
-The Company is registered under commercial registration number 1010226747 dated 18 Dhul Hajjah 1427H (corresponding to 8 January 2007).
-The Company has also obtained a license number 06017-37 dated 22 Rabi Al Thani 1427H (corresponding to 20 May 2006) from the Capital Market Authority (the "CMA").
+Audi Capital Company (the "Company") is a Mixed Closed Joint Stock Company and a 97.99% owned subsidiary of BABB holding limited, incorporated and domiciled in Riyadh, Kingdom of Saudi Arabia.
+The Company has obtained a license number 692 dated Jumada Al Awal 2, 1427H (corresponding to May 30, 2006) from the Saudi Arabian General Investment Authority ("SAGIA").
+The Company is registered under commercial registration number 1010226747 dated Dhul Hajjah 18, 1427H (corresponding to January 8, 2007).
+The Company has also obtained a license number 06017-37 dated Rabi Al Thani 22, 1427H (corresponding to May 20, 2006) from the Capital Market Authority (the "CMA").
 The registered office is located at Centria Building, Prince Mohammad bin Abdulaziz Road (Tahlia), Riyadh, Kingdom of Saudi Arabia.